| Melting glaciers, shrinking polar ice and

 variation.
 But it would be a mistake to assume that a brief period during which the Arctic

 is in a thinning cycle is anything more than that - a cycle.
+That the Antarctic is not warming and instead

 has been cooling off somewhat during the interval since about 1970 would explain why